 So all that said, I often think about things I would tell a new mother if she was willing to hear it.
-What would I say if I could only give her one piece of advice that would stick and would help her?
+What would I say if I could only give her one piece of advice that would stick and would help her after giving birth?
 And I think I've narrowed it down to this:

-Brace yourself because from here on out you will live a breathe someone else.
+Brace yourself because from here on out, from the moment you experience the miracle of giving birth, you will live and breathe for someone else.
 Because even in your most selfish moments, your child will always occupy a place in your mind.
-First, you will never leave their side and then, when you inevitably have to let them go, you will always wonder if they are ok.
+First, you will never leave their side and then, when you inevitably have to let them go, you will always wonder if they are okay.

-You, my friend, are about to experience a love to profound you will wonder how you ever existed without it.
-A love that will change you and consume you from now until the day you leave this earth.
+You, my friend, are about to experience a love so profound you will wonder how you ever existed without it.
+A love that will change you and consume you from the moment they arrive until the day you leave this earth.

 Image credit: http://www.freedigitalphotos.net/images/view_photog.php?photogid=3849